Office Policies & Payment

 At Spring Hill Smiles, we are committed to helping you find a financial arrangement that will work for you and your family.
 We will review your financial information and provide you with insurance estimates.
 We encourage questions from both the patient and the parent, and as such, we provide ample time to answer your questions.

-We offer payment and financial plan options through our PatientReach portal, and CareCredit.
-Click on the links below to pay or learn more.
+We offer payment and financial plan options through CareCredit.
+Click on the link below to pay or learn more.

 Insurance & Orthodontics